By tube (metro) to the sandy beach – The Island Line on the Isle of Wight

 IOW Island Line – View of the driver’s cab – technology from 1938 with a modern seat.

-Travel report:
+Travel Report:

 IOW Island Line - Stopping at Ryde Esplanade